Indirect Investigation Methods

 Ardaman maintains a fleet of more than 25 drilling rigs mounted on various platforms including trucks, all-terrain vehicles, narrow-access track and a barge.
 These rigs employ both rotary fluid and hollow stem auger methods to perform soil borings.

 Soil and rock samples are obtained through the boreholes using a variety of sampling devices.
 Ardaman's drill crews are well trained and proficient with all of the drilling and sampling tools at their disposal, and they have received the OSHA 40 hour training and annual refresher courses required for working on hazardous waste projects.

 Ardaman employs numerous in-place testing methods, many of which have been developed in-house, and define "state-of-the-art" geotechnical testing.
-Devices such as the cone penetrometer, flat plate dilatometer, vane shear device, and piezometer probe can evaluate through either direct measurement or empirical correlation, geotechnical properties such as shear strength, compressibility, temperature and pore pressure.
+Ardaman was instrumental in introducing the use of the cone penetrometer in Florida and currently uses a custom built cone penetrometer test unit (pictured above), situated centrally in our Orlando office, which represents the leading edge of CPT technology.
+This unit can efficiently conduct cone penetrometer soundings as well as flat plate dilatometer tests, piezo-cone soundings and seismic cone studies.
+These devices can evaluate, through either direct measurement or empirical correlation, geotechnical properties such as shear strength, compressibility, temperature, and pore pressure.
 In addition, Ardaman uses equipment for instrumenting soil behavior such as inclinometers for measuring horizontal deformation, vertical settlement profile detection devices, and total earth pressure cells.